 - Share how often you expect to be sent progress updates

 Setting the right expectations goes both ways of course.
 In order for your expert to do their job, they will need things that only you can provide such as:

 - Analytics and past performance information

-By taking the time to go over the details and adding them to an agreement, you should be able to confidently allow the online digital marketing consultant to do their job mostly uninterrupted.
+By taking the time to go over the details and adding them to an agreement, you should be able to confidently allow the marketer to do their job mostly uninterrupted.